OVER 100,000 COLLECTION POINTS

 IN PRACTICE: SWITZERLAND

-Nespresso and Delcia AG – a Migros enterprise – are joining forces to enable its Cafe Royal capsules, as well as any Nespresso capsules, to be collected in over 700 Migros branches nationwide.
+Nespresso and Delica AG – a Migros enterprise – are joining forces to enable its Cafe Royal capsules, as well as any Nespresso capsules, to be collected in about 680 Migros branches nationwide.

 We look forward to announcing further partnerships in this circular initiative in the near future.